 Year 4 Curriculum

-An important event in Year 4 is the national Times Table Test.
 All children in Year 4 are expected to know and recall all times tables up to and including 12 x 12.
-The test requires them to answer online questions at speed.
-Please help your child to learn their times tables so that they will be prepared for this test in June.
+Please help your child to learn their times tables so that they will be prepared for their times tables test and Year 5.

 This website can help. https://ttrockstars.com

-PE lessons will take place each week.
-Please make sure that your child has an outdoor PE kit (including suitable footwear) in school as we will take full advantage of good weather.
+PE lessons will take place outside so please make sure that your child has an outdoor PE kit (including suitable footwear) in school each day as we will take full advantage of good weather.

-Spellings remain a focus and your child will bring their spellings home each week on Monday, to learn ready for a spelling test on Friday.
+Spellings remain a focus and your child will bring their spellings home each week on a Monday, to learn ready for a spelling test on the Friday.

-Merits will be awarded each week, so keep an eye out on Marvellous Me for an invitation to see your child receive their certificate.
+Merits will be awarded each week, so keep an eye out for a special certificate coming home with your child.

 Further information: